tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 This approach enables:
 - Transparent performance reporting
-- A defensible rising floor mechanism
+- A defensible non-eroding floor mechanism
 - Reduced incentive for manipulation or short-term gaming
 - A yield system that remains coherent across varying market conditions